auntiebirdie/build-your-own-bot/04-birthday-part-1/README.md

 })
 ```

 Because date formats can vary by country, what we're going to do is have our slash command have input options for the day and month.
+Let's also learn about a new attribute: **dm_permission**.
+We want the commands for this bot to only be executed from within a server, not in DMs, so we're going to set this to false.

 Here's what this looks like for registering the command:

 ```js
 const Secrets = require('./secrets.json')